 Are you empathetic and trustworthy?
 Do you enjoy listening to others?
 By becoming a Counsellor, you could offer people the chance to explore their feelings in a safe, non-judgmental environment on a one-to-one basis.

 What do Counsellors do?

-Counsellors offer people a safe, non-judgemental and confidential environment to work through any issues that they might have.
-They won’t give advice; but will actively listen, ask questions which can help clients explore their feelings, and offer empathy.
+Counsellors offer people a safe, non-judgmental, and confidential environment to work through any issues that they might have.
+They won’t give advice; but will actively listen, offer empathy, and ask questions that can help clients explore their feelings.

-The number of counselling sessions a client has may very, but will typically take place over 6-12 sessions – although sometimes longer depending on what the client needs.
+The number of counselling sessions a client has may vary, but will typically take place over 6-12 sessions – although sometimes longer depending on what the client needs.

 A Counsellor’s responsibilities typically include:

 - Encouraging clients to talk about issues they may struggle to share with others.

 - Listening to and empathising with clients in an unbiased manner.